 Radcliffe fellows explore an array of musical subjects: art songs at the Schlesinger Library, trends in music detected by computer software, and interactions between voices and instruments.
 They're inspired by subjects from Disney to Queen Kristina to biological patterns.

-Novelist Margot Livesey, the Evelyn Green Davis Fellow at the Radcliffe Institute, delivered a rich and engaging lecture to a full house at the Radcliffe Gym in December titled, "Neither a Borrower nor a Lender Be: Homage, Appropriation, and Influence."
+Novelist Margot Livesey, the Evelyn Green Davis Fellow at the Radcliffe Institute, delivered a rich and engaging lecture to a full house titled, "Neither a Borrower nor a Lender Be: Homage, Appropriation, and Influence."

 The political scientist Larry Bartels explained how droughts and shark attacks have affected the political fortunes of incumbents.